 I once delivered a presentation addressing grooming and child sexual exploitation to a group of girls and boys in a secondary school setting.
 Toward the end of the presentation, I asked the group who they’d tell if they experienced sexual exploitation.
 Most of the girls said they’d tell a parent, caregiver, friend, teacher or trusted adult.
 A significant number of boys said they’d never tell anyone.
 They would deal with it themselves by getting someone to beat up the perpetrator, slashing their care tires or chucking a brick through their window.
 The fact that the number of male clients accessing counseling are low compared to the number of female clients and as ChildLine figures show, only 14% of counseling sessions were delivered to boys perhaps such emphasises the reality that many boys will deal with problems themselves or not at all.

 We need to help boys realize that their gender does not mean that they always have to deal with problems themselves.
 A balanced approach can contribute towards a realistic perspective.
 There may be times when boys dealing with certain problems by themselves is realistic, appropriate and useful.
 There are also times when boys can’t deal with problems themselves and that it is unrealistic to believe so.

 A boy who has been sexually exploited who has rigidly held beliefs about his masculinity and what it means to be a boy should be encouraged to explore more flexible and realistic beliefs that can eliminate the barriers to disclosing sexual exploitation and accessing support, and also aid recovery.

-Part 2 of this article, to be released in March, will talk about more of the differences in how boys experience sexual abuse, and provide some tips for victims and for parents/caregivers.
+Part 2 of this article talks about more of the differences in how boys experience sexual abuse, and provides some tips for victims and for parents/caregivers.